RahulJung/Cryptocurrency_Charting_Tool/README.md

 # Cryptocurrency_Charting_Tool

 Welcome to Cryptocurrency_Charting_Tool!
-This is asingle-page web app for viewing the historical price data for any cryptocurrency.
+This is a single-page web app for viewing the historical price data for any cryptocurrency.

 ![c1](https://user-images.githubusercontent.com/34432441/97341003-e00cf180-185a-11eb-9811-932823a268cd.png)